InternetOfUs/interaction-protocol-engine/Norms.md

 The next conditions are used to manage JSON models.

 - ``get_attribute(Value,Key,Json)``
-  This condition allows to obtain an attribute (field) of a JSON model.
-If the attribute is not defined this conditions fails.
+  This condition obtains an attribute (field) of a JSON model.
+If the attribute is not defined this condition fails.
     * ``Value``  _Output_  value of the attribute.
     * ``Key``  _Input_  string name of the attribute.
     * ``Json``  _Input_  JSON model to obtain the attribute.
 - ``get_attribute(Value,Key,DefaultValue,Json)``
-  This condition allows to obtain an attribute (field) of a JSON model.
+  This condition obtains an attribute (field) of a JSON model.
 If the attribute is not defined it returns the default value.
     * ``Value``  _Output_  value of the attribute or the default value is not defined.
     * ``Key``  _Input_  string name of the attribute.